ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 When pushing a module from a local computer into Ballerina Central, the user's organization name in the Ballerina Central MUST match the `<org-name>` assigned in the `Ballerina.toml` file.
 If the names do not match, then the push operation will fail.
-This enforcement may seem arbitrary, however, it is a simple way to ensure organization naming consistency across remote and local development environments.
+This enforcement may seem arbitrary.
+However, it is a simple way to ensure organization naming consistency across remote and local development environments.

 ### Pulling Remote Modules